johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Upgrade Notice ==

+= 1.3.8 =
+* Fixes an issue where the option "use header" was not applied on updating a field with update_field().
 = 1.3.7 =
 * Fixes an issue where the table header was not displayed on a page preview.